 Call queueing puts your callers in a waiting queue until the next representative becomes available to answer the call.
-This feature is automatically available to all team-enabled Gruveo accounts.
+This feature is automatically available in all non-legacy Gruveo accounts.

-If all representatives assigned to a Gruveo handle are busy, then any new callers are put on a waiting queue for that handle.
-Once a representative becomes available, their device starts ringing with the first call from the queue.
+If all users assigned to a permanent Gruveo link are busy, then any new callers are put on a waiting queue for that link.
+Once a user becomes available, their device starts ringing with the first call from the queue.

-If a representative has more than one handle assigned, their call queue is comprised of the queues for each of their assigned handles.
+If a Gruveo user has more than one permanent link assigned, their call queue is comprised of the queues for each of their assigned links.

 The caller gets shown their position in the queue, updated in real time.
-If they decide not to wait and hang up, they will still be invited to leave a message (requires the Text Mail feature to be enabled in your account).
+If they decide not to wait and hang up, they will still be invited to leave a message (provided that at least one of the users behind the link has the Text Mail feature enabled).
 Likewise, your operators get to see the number of callers currently in the queue.

 To better understand how call queueing works, consider the following scenario.

-- Alice and Bob are both assigned the @acme.sales handle.
-Additionally, Bob is assigned the @acme.bob handle.
+- Alice and Bob are both assigned the @acme.sales permanent link.
+Additionally, Bob is assigned the @acme.bob link.

 - Caller A calls @acme.sales.
 Both Alice’s and Bob’s devices ring with the incoming call.
 Alice answers it.